Titus Quinctius Flamininus

-Titus Quinctius Flamininus offers the liberty to the Greeks by Giuseppe Sciuti (ca. 1879).

 Titus Quinctius Flamininus (c.
 229–174 BC) was a Roman politician and general instrumental in the Roman conquest of Greece.

 Family background

 Flamininus belonged to the minor patrician gens Quinctia.
 The family had a glorious place in the early history of Rome, especially the famous hero Lucius Quinctius Cincinnatus, but it had somewhat lost its political influence by the middle of the fourth century BC.
 Flamininus' great grandfather Caeso Quinctius Claudus was still consul in 271, the last time a Quinctius is recorded as holding a curule office before 209.

 Lucius Quinctius, his grandfather, was flamen Dialis — the great priest of Jupiter — during the third quarter of the third century.
 The cognomen Flamininus borne by his descendants derives from this prestigious priesthood.
 Flamininus' great grandson later put an apex, the head covering of the Flamen, as a symbol of his family on a denarius he minted.
 Flamininus' father — also named Titus — is not known.
 He had two sons: the elder, Titus Flamininus, was born c.228, the younger Lucius followed soon after.
 At the end of the third century, the Quinctii regained a good status among the political class, as shown by Flamininus' uncle Caeso who built the Temple of Concord in 217, his younger brother who became augur in 213 at a very young age, and his distant cousin Titus Quinctius Crispinus, consul in 208.

 The Quinctii were for a long time allied to the Fabii, one of the most prominent gentes of the Republic.
 They likely owed them the rare praenomen Caeso — a feature of the early Fabii — through marriages.
 Likewise, Flamininus was probably married to a Fabia, as Polybius says that Quintus Fabius Buteo, who later served under him in Greece, was his wife's nephew.
 The Buteones were very influential at the time thanks to Marcus Fabius Buteo, the Princeps Senatus between 216 and 210; he was also succeeded by another Fabius, the famous Cunctator.